Story written by Franklin Rayeski – Please do not use without crediting me

 “Worry not: I have prepared a costume for you back stage.
 Your natural talent will be enough, and if not, I will guide you.
 This performance will reflect the melancholy all the people of France are enduring.
 The stage will be dim and the music will be bone-chilling and the dance you will be dancing will be both grim and suave.
 Go backstage and change and we will discuss the dance.”
 Marie did as she was ordered.

 She went backstage and outlined her eyes again in a heavy black.
 She tied up her hair and let her right side fall against her pallid skin.
 Her dress was a royal purple with black cross hatches running down the front and back.
 She was adorned with a black choker wrapped around her neck, long fish net gloves covering her forearms and black lace stockings crawling up her thighs.
 She walked back to the stage to see it had completely changed.
 The stage was set with a light grey lighting shining over a checkerboard floor and violet damask wallpaper.
-Antique furniture and broken doll parts littered the stage in a gothic manner.
+Antique furniture and broken doll parts littered the stage in a macabre manner.
 Eylar was center stage; he was winding a different music box than before.

 “This is quite dark,” Marie remarked, “are you sure the French won’t be appalled?”